The America the Beautiful Pass: How it Can Save You Money

 READ MORE: The Best National Parks to Visit When You Don’t Have Much Time

-Besides the classic America the Beautiful pass that anyone can and should purchase, there are other free or discounted passes available for those that meet the requirements.
+Besides the classic America the Beautiful Pass that anyone can, and should purchase, there are other free or discounted passes available for other groups that meet the requirements.
 Here’s a list of those additional passes, how to qualify, and how to obtain a pass.

 Veterans + Gold Star Families